|

 different

-depending on whether you have a class PIN-based card or a flagged card.
+depending on whether you have a classic PIN-based card or a flagged

 Note that with either type of card, the money is withdrawn